-• Warm Water: After each use, throughly rinse your mortar and pestle (or molcajete) with warm water.
+Warm Water: After each use, thoroughly rinse your mortar and pestle (or molcajete) with warm water.
 Repeat a couple of times.

-• Never, Ever, Use Soap: You know how you should never use soap to clean a cast iron skillet?
+Never, Ever Use Soap: You know how you should never use soap to clean a cast iron skillet?
 Well, the same applies to this type of mortar and pestle.
 The reason is that since it is porous volcanic rock that is used in making this kind of mortar and pestle, those little holes will trap the scent and taste of soap.
-You really don't want that scent and taste leaking into your spices, salsas, and curry pastes.

-• The Only Tool You Need: A firm, and clean, kitchen brush is a rock mortar and pestle's best friend.
+The Only Tool You Need: A firm, and clean, kitchen brush is a rock mortar and pestle's best friend.
 Purchase a brush that you use only on your molcajete, this way you ensure that no soap will contaminate it.

-• What To Do About a Stinky Mortar and Pestle: One great thing about using a volcanic rock mortar is that over time, just like a cast iron skillet, certain flavours are absorbed into it; This can lend a nice taste to what ever it is that you are grinding.
-But there are times when those trapped flavours are unwanted or get to be too much.
-The solution is another round of seasoning — fret not, as it won’t be as difficult the second time around.
+Dealing With a Stinky Mortar and Pestle: One great thing about using a volcanic rock mortar is that over time, just like a cast iron skillet, certain flavors are absorbed into it; This can lend a nice taste to whatever it is that you are grinding.
+But there are times when those trapped flavors are unwanted or get to be too much.
+The solution is another round of seasoning -- fret not, as it won’t be as difficult the second time around.
 You should really only require one, or two, rounds with grinding of the rice.
-After this you should be all set again.
+After this, you should be all set again.

-• Protect Your Countertop and Tables: The surface of this type of mortar and pestle are rough and it can scratch surfaces.
-I have a kitchen towel that I place the molcajete on top of to prevent damaged surfaces.
+Protect Your Countertop and Tables: The surface of this type of mortar and pestle are rough and it can scratch surfaces.
+Simply pace a kitchen towel underneath the molcajete to prevent damaged surfaces.